Multiplicative Ramanujan coefficients of null-function

 Since $\corsivoF_0(G)\subseteq \corsivoF(G)$, we distinguish the following three cases, already exposed in [C3] (second version), depending on which of these spectra is empty or not: (recall $G:\N \rightarrow \C$ is multiplicative)

 We can now give our Classification theorem of the multiplicative part of $<\0>$ under some technical hypotheses of convergence.
 Some convergence hypotheses of this sort cannot be removed completely, as we'll argue in future papers.
-Recall $\mu$ is the M\"{o}bius function [T].

 {\bf Theorem 1.} {\stampatello Classification of multiplicative Ramanujan coefficients of } $\0$.

 {\it Let } $G:\N \rightarrow \C$ {\it be multiplicative.
 Then one and only one of the following cases happens:}